warmcat/gitohashi/README.md

 This contains JSON configuration files for two example gitohashi vhosts, one directly serving on :443 over https and the other serving on a unix domain socket for integration with another server.

+You'll need to amend, eg, the path to the gitolite repository base dir.

+If you are setting that up too, don't forget to create a bare test repo **and push content to it so gitohashi has something to display**.

+You'll need to ensure the gitohashi daemon runs with permissions that allow it at least read access to the directories and files in the gitolite repository.

+For example if the repository is owned by a user 'git', you can choose to run gitohashi under the same user.
+If that makes problems due to, eg, selinux, another more complex way is run gitohashi as apache, and set the repositor base dir and underneath to be git:apache and set the "sticky bit" so the group is inherited.
+This also requires `git config` to be set up to have `sharedRepository = group`, gitolite config is able to force this in the bare repo config it manages using `config core.sharedRepository = group`

 ### Startup